-Canada –-(Ammoland.com)- The double homicide in Burnaby last week and the Eaton Centre shootings this weekend are having a “piling on” effect in the media.
+Canada –-(Ammoland.com)- The double homicide in Burnaby last week and the Eaton Centre shootings this weekend is having a “piling on” effect in the media.

 Separate media coverage of these terrible and isolated events makes mention of the recently scrapped gun registry.
-Most Canadians have finally learned that linking the gun registry to public safety and crime is a non-sequitur, but be prepared for the left wingers to suggest the police are left at a disadvantage without their precious data.
+Most Canadians have finally learned that linking the gun registry to public safety and crime is a non-sequitur but are prepared for the left-wingers to suggest the police are left at a disadvantage without their precious data.

-And the self-righteous bellow for outright gun bans aren’t usually far behind.
-It’s time for sport shooters to counter that movement with a call for an all-inclusive “crime ban.”
+And the self-righteous bellow for outright gun bans isn’t usually far behind.
+It’s time for sport shooters to counter that move with a call for an all-inclusive “crime ban.”

 No one abhors the shooting of an innocent as much as a sport shooter.
 And, it’s not fair that we should feel the heat.
 Nor is it logical.
 Even when these heinous crimes are perpetrated by gangs seeking some kind of stupid jungle justice, the blame is often laid at the sport shooter’s doorstep.